Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 where $x_\mathrm{pos}$ is the cart position, $\theta$ is the pole angle, $M_c$ and $m_p$ are cart and pole masses, $l$ is the pole length, and $g$ is the gravitational acceleration. $F$ is the control input representing the force applied by the cart's wheel.
 The system can be represented by the state $x=[x_\mathrm{pos}, \dot{x}_\mathrm{pos},\theta,\dot{\theta}]^T$, control input $u=F$, and model parameters ${M} = [{M}_c, {m}_p]$.

 The control objective is to regulate both $x_\mathrm{pos}$ and $\theta$ to the origin from $x(0)=[3,0,0,0]^T$ while ensuring the wheel force does not exceed the friction limit.
-To formulate the MPC's optimization problem, the nominal prediction model was made as follows:
+To formulate the MPC's optimization problem, the prediction model (nominal model) was made as follows:

-which was derived from (\ref{eq_cartpole equation of motion}) and discretized using the 4th-order Runge-Kutta method.
-The nominal model parameter was set as $\bar{M}=[4\mathrm{kg, }1\mathrm{kg}]$.
+which was derived from (\ref{eq_cartpole equation of motion}) and discretized using the 4th-order Runge-Kutta method (RK4) with sampling time 0.01s.
+The nominal model parameter was set as $M=[4\mathrm{kg, }1\mathrm{kg}]$.
 A cost function penalizing the states and excessive control inputs was composed as:

 with the horizon of $N=50$ and $Q=\mathrm{diag}([20,0,5,0])$, $R=0.001$.
 Finally, constraints that prevent the wheel force from exceeding the friction limit were formulated as follows:

 where the normal force $F_z$ is given by: